What to Look For in the Siding When You’re Buying a Home in Seattle, Washington

 Siding can be made from various materials, and they all react differently to inclement weather, unfavorable climate conditions, and the passage of time.
-As such, siders in Seattle, WA, have to be well-versed in their trade and familiar with every commonly used material to perform an accurate inspection.
+As such, siding contractors in Seattle have to be well-versed in their trade and familiar with every commonly used material to perform an accurate inspection.
 We’ll consider the problems faced by each specific material down below.

 One of the most common vinyl siding issues is that the original contractors didn’t leave enough room on the sides to allow the material to contract and expand as the temperature fluctuates.
 Additionally, hot and cold weather can cause the vinyl to crack and distort.

 The most likely problems to find with wood siding are damage from insects and rotting wood.
 Prolonged exposure to moisture from wet weather can lead to rot over time, which can have disastrous consequences for the home’s integrity.
 Termites are also a potential threat to any wooden structure.